More than 55,000 Americans will develop Head and Neck Cancer (most of which is preventable) this year; nearly 13,000 of them will die from it.

 Persistent earache…Constant pain in or around the ear when you swallow can be a sign of infection or tumor growth in the throat.
 This is particularly serious if it is associated with difficulty in swallowing, hoarseness or a lump in the neck.
 These symptoms are best evaluated by an otolaryngologist.

-As many as 90 percent of head and neck cancers arise after prolonged exposure to specific factors.
+As many as 90 percent of Head and Neck Cancer arise after prolonged exposure to specific factors.
 Use of tobacco (cigarettes, cigars, chewing tobacco, or snuff) and alcoholic beverages are closely linked with cancers of the mouth, throat, voice box, and tongue.
 (In adults who neither smoke nor drink, cancer of the mouth and throat are nearly nonexistent.)
 Prolonged exposure to sunlight is linked with cancer of the lip and is also an established major cause of skin cancer.

 What you should do…All of the symptoms and signs described here can occur with no cancer present.
 In fact, many times complaints of this type will be due to some other condition.
 But you can’t tell without an examination.
 So, if they do occur, see your doctor–and be sure.
 Remember: When found early, most cancers in the head and neck can be cured with relatively little difficulty.
 Cure rates for these cancers could be greatly improved if people would seek medical advice as soon as possible.
 So play it safe.
-If you think you have one of the warning signs of head and neck cancer, see your doctor right away.
+If you think you have one of the warning signs and may need Head and Neck Cancer Treatment Novi patients, and any anyone else for that matter should see your doctor right away.
 Be safe: See your doctor early!
 And practice health habits which will make these diseases unlikely to occur.

 You're entitled to a higher quality of life.
 At ENT Specialists, our warm and compassionate team will keep you comfortable and happy throughout your relief journey.
 Schedule your one-on-one consultation today to experience the difference ENT Specialists can make in your life!
 We offer ENT treatments in Novi, Brighton, and Bingham Farms.